SheezyJay/SheezyJay/README.md

 - 🌱 I’m currently learning professional **DevOps CI/CD**

+-🤝 I am on a journey to explore new frontiers of software development, constantly seeking opportunities to expand my skills and knowledge, and striving to become a master craftsman of code.

 - 💬 Ask me about **Python, JS, VBA,React, Django**

 - 📫 How to reach me **johannes.kanthak@scrumtech.de**